so you want to plant a church?

 Church planting is the tip of God’s spear in the increase (growth, development, expansion) of His kingdom.

-North American Missions’ three objectives are to: TRAIN, FUND, and SEND North American Missionaries into the field to ably plant healthy, growing, and reproducing churches.
+North American Missions’ three objectives are to: TRAIN, FUND, and SEND North American Missionaries into the field to ably plant healthy, growing, and thriving churches.

 Proficient church planting necessitates strategic preparedness.
 This strikes at the heart of NAM’s first objective: TRAINING.